Un toit, une famille

 Un toit, Une famille (Arabic: سقف و عائلة) is an Algerian film musical film directed by Rabah Laradji, written by Rachid Benallal, and produced by the ONCIC.
 The film, presented as a feature-length/tv film from 1981–1982, depicts housing difficulties and family solidarity in Algeria.

 Synopsis

-Selim Mechoubine, a 28-year-old young man and eldest of a large family, lives in a cramped home shared with his parents and siblings.
-Wishing to get married, he faces the housing crisis: the need for a personal home triggers a series of administrative procedures, searches, and obstacles that form the dramatic core of the film.
+Selim Mechoubine, a 28-year-old eldest son in a large family, lives in cramped quarters with his siblings at his parents' house.
+Longing to get married, he faces a housing crisis.
+To find a place to live, he must navigate a series of administrative procedures, searches, and obstacles that form the central drama of the film.